MOVEMENT AND IDENTIFICATION

 OUT OF STATE EXHIBITORS

-All Dairy Cattle, Beef Cattle, Sheep and Goats entering Kentucky from Michigan must call for a unique permit number and additional requirements.
+All Dairy Cattle, Beef Cattle, Sheep, and Goats entering Kentucky from Michigan must call for a unique permit number and additional requirements.

 KENTUCKY ANIMALS